BWLCH COROG BLOG

 Spotted!

-While out and about at Bwlch Corog this week, our Habitats and Species Manager spotted this beautiful Drinker Moth – though not one of our rarer moths, it’s good to add another species to the list for Bwlch Corog!
+While out and about at Bwlch Corog, our Habitats and Species Manager spotted this beautiful Drinker Moth – though not one of our rarer moths, it’s good to add another species to the list for Bwlch Corog!
 It’s thought that this moth is named because the caterpillar is believed to drink drops of dew on grass stems.
 They favour damp and marshy places so the upland areas of our site provide a perfect habitat for them.

 White calf with red ears